yatish609/Axel-shark/README.md

-Packet Sniffer created using PyQt5 interface and Python.
+Packet Sniffer created using PyQt5 interface and Pyshark in Python.

 Libraries used:
 > sys